marcw/bezier_curve/README.md

 but the capability is there if you need it.
 In fact, if you want, you can really slow things down and do a 18-dimensional curve of the 300th order.
 The sky is the limit.
 Well, your processor and memory are the limit, but you get the idea.

-I am interested in making this the most useful ruby library for working with bezier curves.
-If you need help, or have a suggestion for improvement, feel free to file an issue on Github (https://github.com/marcuserronius/bezier_curve/), or contact me directly.

 ## Note